 Not really.
-Almost all the new mums struggle with it and you will probably not be the exception.
+Almost all new moms struggle with it and you probably won’t be the exception.
 Some shed extensively, while others don’t.
-However, some things can help you reduce it:

-1. Healthy diet and regular protein and iron intake during and after pregnancy will help you.
+#1 Healthy diet and regular protein and iron intake during and after pregnancy will help you.

-3. Cut your hair – if your hair is too long, it is better to cut it in order to make it healthier and somewhat reduce hair loss.
+#3 Cut your hair – if your hair is too long, it is better to cut it in order to make it healthier and somewhat reduce hair loss.

-4. Use natural hair products, rich in fish oil.
+#4 Use natural hair products, rich in fish oil.

-5. Avoid using hairdryers and curling and flat irons – they will just do more damage to your hair.
+#5 Avoid using hairdryers and curling and flat irons – they will just do more damage to your hair.

-Just like your hair, eyebrows growth is affected by hormones.
+Just like your hair, eyebrow growth is affected by hormones.
 A couple of months after you’ve had a baby, you might notice your eyebrows are thin and sparse.
-To be honest, this is not something new mums usually complain about, because there is not so much hair, so it is not that noticeable.
-However, some women have experienced a serious postpartum eyebrow loss.
+To be honest, this is not something new moms usually complain about, because it’s usually not that noticeable.
+However, some women can experience serious postpartum eyebrow loss.

 If you don’t want any of this, try solving your problem by taking some vitamins.
 You can also pay a visit to a dermatologist who might prescribe some products for stimulating hair growth.